-(a) A person may nominate a tree within the city for designation as a historic or specimen tree based upon its age, type, size or historical or cultural associations.
+(a) A person may nominate a tree within the city for designation as a historic or specimen-tree based upon its age, type, size or documented historical or cultural associations.
 Such a nomination shall be made upon that form provided by the planning department.
+Community Development Department.
+A person may nominate a tree within the City as a specimen tree based upon its size and good health.
+Any species may be nominated as a specimen tree for consideration by the Planning Commission.
+Typical tree species by caliper size that are eligible for nomination as specimen trees must meet the minimum size qualifications as shown below.